ChaissonLab/Genome_path/README.md

 # Genome_path
-each file contains a list of paths for download for each genome as obtained by the Accesion list from NCBI

-for r in ` cat GENOME.path.txt ` ; do ascp -QT  -l 500m  -i /usr/usc/aspera/3.5.1/etc/asperaweb_id_dsa.openssh $r . ;done
+Each directory contains paths to data available for a sample.
+The PacBio data may be downloaded using aspera: for r in `cat sample.PB.csv`; do ascp -QT  -l 500m  -i $ASPERA_PATH/etc/asperaweb_id_dsa.openssh $r . done